project-chip/connectedhomeip/src/darwin/CHIPTool/README.md

 ### Compilation Fixes

-Before you can run the `CHIP Tool App` scheme, you need to admend the `project.pbxproj` file for the CHIPTool project.
+Before you can run the `CHIP Tool App` scheme, you need to amend the `project.pbxproj` file for the CHIPTool project.
 The file is located here `src/darwin/CHIPTool/CHIPTool.xcodeproj/project.pbxproj`.